foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_depthwise.rst

 For **sa8_sa8_sa32** versions of kernel, in addition to the preceding conditions, ensure that you satisfy the following conditions before calling the function:

  - ``in`` and ``out`` tensor must be quantized on the tensor level.
-It implies that each tensor contains a single scale factor and a single zero offset.
+This implies that each tensor contains a single scale factor and a single zero offset.

  - ``weights`` and ``bias`` tensors must be symmetric.
 Both must be quantized on the same level.
    Allowed Options:

    - Per Tensor level.
-It implies that each tensor contains a single scale factor and a single zero offset equal to 0.
+This implies that each tensor contains a single scale factor and a single zero offset equal to 0.

    - Per N dimension level (number of filters).
-It implies that each tensor contains separate scale point for each sub-tensor.
+This implies that each tensor contains separate scale point for each sub-tensor.
 All tensors contain single zero offset equal to 0.

  - Scale factors of bias tensor must be equal to the multiplication of input scale factor